7th Battalion, The Rifles: Future Army Structure

-In addition the above structure changes, C (PWRR) Coy was transferred to the 3rd (Volunteer) Battalion, Princess of Wales's Royal Regiment.
+In addition to the above structure changes, C (PWRR) Coy was transferred to the 3rd (Volunteer) Battalion, Princess of Wales's Royal Regiment.

 Deployments

 In February 2003, a company of RRV were deployed to Afghanistan under OP Fingal.
 It was the 1st large scale mobilisation of reserves since the 2nd World War.
 They were later joined by a regular company from 1 Royal Anglian.

 In March 2004, a composite platoon was formed with personnel from across the regiment and deployed to Iraq on Operation Telic VI.
 In November the platoon joined the 20th Armoured Brigade and deployed in Basra.
 In May 2005, it returned to the United Kingdom and was demobilised shortly thereafter.